Revell B-17G Flying Fortress

 - Bomb sight and seat in the nose

-- Detailed radio/navigator compartment with equipment boxes
+- Detailed radio operator/navigator compartment with equipment boxes

-- Side window options for machine gun configurations
+- Side window options for MG configuration

 - Movable MG ball turret